core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A CoAP endpoint creating a topic MAY specify a topic-data URI when the topic-data resource is not hosted by the broker.
 -->

-Please note that the topic will NOT be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).
+Note that the topic will NOT be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).

 On success, the server returns a 2.01 (Created) response, indicating the Location-Path of the new topic and the current representation of the topic resource.
-The response payload includes a CBOR map with key-value pairs.
-The response must include the required topic properties (see {{topic-properties}}), namely: "topic-name", "resource-type" and "topic-data".
-It may also include a number of optional properties too.
+The response payload MUST be a CBOR map with the required topic properties (see {{topic-properties}}), namely: "topic-name", "resource-type", and "topic-data".
+It MAY also include any number of optional properties.

-If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.
 The response MUST have Content-Format set to "application/core-pubsub+cbor".

+If the broker can not create the topic as requested by the client, then the broker MUST respond with a 4.03 (Forbidden) error.

-The broker MUST issue a 4.00 (Bad Request) error if a received parameter is invalid, unrecognized, or if the topic-name is already in use or otherwise invalid.
+The broker MUST issue a 4.00 (Bad Request) error if any received parameter is invalid, unrecognized, or if the topic-name is already in use or otherwise invalid.

 <!--
    TODO Regardless, what if the topic-name is already in use or not fine for other reasons?
 Is the broker going to use and return a new one that fits?